 - 1/2 cup water

 - 1/2 tsp. fine sea salt

-In a large bowl, combine all the seeds together.
-Add the water and salt and let the mixture sit for a few minutes until all the water is absorbed.
+Combine all the seeds in a large bowl, Add the water and salt and let the mixture sit for a few minutes, until all the water is absorbed.

 Dehydrating: pour the batter onto a lined tray and spread it as thinly and as evenly as possible.
 A spatula is great for this, but if you don’t have one, just wet your hands and kind of pat it down.
 Try not to leave any holes.
 Dehydrate at 115ºF (46ºC) for about an hour and then score the cracker into desired shapes.
 Put the tray back into the dehydrator and keep dehydrating until the cracker is completely dry.